Return

 Matt Burke

-Matt Burke is the director of the Northeast Center for Congregations in Fort Wayne and serves as the Center’s Education Director statewide.
+Matt Burke is the senior director of resource consulting and grants for the Center for Congregations.
+Prior to this role, he also served as the director of the northeast Center for Congregations in Fort Wayne and the Center’s Education Director statewide.
 Matt has a background in classroom, digital and experiential education and most recently served as the associate director of Learning Science at Kaplan Test Prep.
 He is passionate about using education to develop deeper faith in congregational participants.

 Matt earned a B.A. in Religion from Mount Vernon Nazarene University and a Masters of Divinity degree from Asbury Theological Seminary.
 He enjoys spending time with his wife, Kelly, and his two sons, Silas and Levi.
 Matt also loves storytelling in films, books and music and finding the intersections of faith and popular culture.